 Tiffany Aching may be only nine, but she's read the dictionary cover-to-cover, mostly because nobody ever told her not to.
 She also whacks a monster with a frying pan, befriends the Nac Mac Feegle, takes on The Fair Folk to rescue her unpleasant little brother, and studies witchcraft with the intent of stopping future witch hunts in their tracks.
 And this is just the first book she appears in.

-Professor Abraham Van Helsing in Dracula.
-The fact that he has "M.D., D.Ph., D.Litt., etc" after his name yet still hunts vampires should attest to this.
+Professor Abraham Van Helsing.
+The fact that he has "M.D., D.Ph., D.Litt., etc." after his name yet still hunts vampires should attest to this.